Important Legal Disclaimer

 Items to Buy After 60 Days

-Wait until you know your actual habits before adding these items to your shopping list.
+Wait until you know your real habits before buying these.

 Kitchen Nice-to-Haves ($200-$400)